ansible-collections/ibm_zos_ims/docs/source/modules/ims_psb_gen.rst

          batch_result
-            | ['List of source and result pairs for every processed source.']
+            | List of output for each PSBGEN run on each element in the list of input source if input is batch.

             | **type**: list